ceph/ceph/doc/man/8/ceph-mds.rst

 Availability
 ============

-**ceph-mds** is part of the Ceph distributed storage system.
+**ceph-mds** is part of Ceph, a massively scalable, open-source, distributed storage system.
 Please refer to the Ceph documentation at http://ceph.com/docs for more information.